 You can start reviewing your credit by checking your credit score.
 You can get two free credit scores, updated every 14 days, at Credit.com.
-And if you haven’t checked your credit reports recently, you can request free copies of your credit reports from the three major credit bureaus.
+And if you haven’t checked your credit reports lately, you can request free copies of your credit reports from the three major credit bureaus through AnnualCreditReport.com.
 Review the content of your reports carefully and correct errors before shopping for a loan.

-Every time you apply for a personal loan triggers an inquiry into your credit and this nudges down your credit score a little bit.
-So it’s a good idea be selective and apply only for loans that you apply for.
-Ask lenders in advance about the minimum credit score that they require for personal loans.
+Every time you apply for a personal loan, it triggers an inquiry into your credit and this nudges down your credit score a little bit.
+So it’s a good idea be selective and apply only for loans that you actually qualify for.
+You can ask lenders in advance about the minimum credit score that they require for personal loans.
 Some lenders will even list this information on their websites.
-Only apply for loans with credit standards that you meet.

 In addition to checking your credit score, a potential lender will want to ascertain your annual income as well as your debt-to-income ratio.

-Other questions you are likely to find on a loan application include: your monthly housing payment, whether you rent or own your primary residence, your employer and the years worked at your employer.
+Other details you are likely to have to share on a loan application include your monthly housing payment, whether you rent or own your primary residence, the name of your employer and how long you’ve worked there.

-Being prepared with this information will speed up the process of applying for a personal loan, whether in person or online.
+Having this information at the ready can help to speed up the process of applying for a personal loan, whether in person or online.